Dr Sarah-Louise Mitchell

 Role

-Dr. Sarah-Louise Mitchell was motivated to become an academic in order to answer some of the burning questions in the nonprofit sector.
+Dr. Sarah-Louise Mitchell was motivated to become an academic in order to answer some of the burning questions in the nonprofit sector, particularly around impact and engagement.
 She came to Brookes having worked for nearly 20 years in senior roles across consumer goods, food retail and nonprofit organisations, for companies such as Tesco, Twinings, Reckett & Colman and Tate & Lyle.
 Her experience includes strategic portfolio planning, new product development, market research, and communication campaigns.
 Latterly she ran the marketing for two charities which prompted her to undertake a full time (funded) PhD looking at why people volunteer for one charity brand rather than another.

-Her day job is Senior Lecturer in Marketing at Oxford Brookes University, UK.
+Her day job is Associate Professor of Marketing Practice plus she is the Research Area Lead for Marketing at Oxford Brookes University, UK.
 She holds a PhD (no corrections) from Henley Business School and MBA from London Business School.

 Teaching and supervision